No water, power or internet -- only euphoria in newly liberated Kherson – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 CNN’s Nic Robertson reported from Kherson and Amy Woodyatt wrote from London.
-CNN’s Mick Krever, Anna Chernova, Teele Rebane, Gianluca Mezzofiore, Tim Lister, Jorge Engels and Sophie Tanno contributed reporting.
+CNN’s Sophie Tanno, Jorge Engels, Mick Krever, Anna Chernova, Teele Rebane, Gianluca Mezzofiore and Tim Lister contributed to this report.